dinaTheo/StreamflowForecastingNN-DynFus/README.md

 # StreamflowForecastingNN-DynFus

-LSTM-based **dynamic feature fusion models** for streamflow forecasting using ERA5-Land and river flow data.
+This is the repository with the LSTM-based **dynamic feature fusion models** for streamflow forecasting using ERA5-Land climatic and river flow measurement data.

----

 ## Project Structure
 ```